SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ## Lists, tables and trees

+status: should review
+status: spellchecked

 An important part of user interfaces is about displaying lists of data.
-Such lists can be structured as tables, plain lists but also trees supporting nesting of data.
+Such lists can be structured as tables, plain lists but also trees supporting the nesting of data.

 Spec proposes three main presenters: `SpListPresenter`, `SpTreePresenter`, and `SpTablePresenter`.
-In addition it offers `SpComponentListPresenter` which allows one to embed any presenter in a list.
+In addition, it offers `SpComponentListPresenter` which allows one to embed any presenter in a list.
-In this chapter we present some of the functionality of such presenters.
+In this chapter, we present some of the functionality of such presenters.

 ### Lists